longndt/react-course/lesson2-component-hook/theory/theory2.md

 ## React Hooks Overview

-**Hooks** are functions that let you use state and other React features in function components.
+**Hooks**are functions that let you use state and other React features in function components.

 ### Why Hooks?

-- **Simpler Logic**: No need for class components
+- **Simpler Logic** No need for class components
-- **Reusable State Logic**: Custom hooks for shared logic
+- **Reusable State Logic** Custom hooks for shared logic
-- **Better Performance**: Optimized re-rendering
+- **Better Performance** Optimized re-rendering
-- **Easier Testing**: Function components are easier to test
+- **Easier Testing** Function components are easier to test

 ### Hook Rules

-1. **Only call hooks at the top level** - Don't call hooks inside loops, conditions, or nested functions
+1. **Only call hooks at the top level**- Don't call hooks inside loops, conditions, or nested functions
-2. **Only call hooks from React functions** - Call hooks from React function components or custom hooks
+2. **Only call hooks from React functions**- Call hooks from React function components or custom hooks

 ---

 ## useState Hook

-**useState** lets you add state to function components.
+**useState**lets you add state to function components.

 ### Basic Usage